tuurep/registereditor/README.md

 * Now you can edit any register, not just macros
     * Though the best use is for editing macros, editing other types of registers is basically the same thing, so just allow it
-* Macros can be edited on multiple lines (lines concatenated in register)
 * Short command (just `:Re`)
 * Checks that argument is a valid register
 * No warnings when editing a register that wasn't already set